PIX3LFLUX/HSmartKArt-EE/README.md

 2. Paho MQTT C Client library (https://www.eclipse.org/paho/index.php?page=clients/c/index.php)
 3. The mqttee-bridge software

-NOTE:	SocketCAN library for CAN communication is part of the Linux Core and needs no manual
+**NOTE**:	SocketCAN library for CAN communication is part of the Linux Kernel and needs no
-		installation.
-See also https://en.wikipedia.org/wiki/SocketCAN) for more information.
+			manual installation.
+See also https://en.wikipedia.org/wiki/SocketCAN for more information.

 ### Installation script for Jupyter Notebook Server
-For installation transfer the `install-jupyter.sh` file (VERZEICHNIS MIT ABHÄNGIGGKEITEN?????????????????????????????????????????????????) to the Host PC running Ubuntu Server
+For installation transfer the `install-jupyter.sh` file (VERZEICHNIS MIT ABHÄNGIGKEITEN?????????????????????????????????????????????????) to the Host PC running Ubuntu Server
 OS.
 Enter following command in the command line to install the Jupyter Notebook Server:
 ```bash
 sudo bash ./install-jupyter.sh